cs231n/cs231n.github.io/assignments/2017/assignment3.md

 permalink: /assignments2017/assignment2/
 ---

 In this assignment you will implement recurrent networks, and apply them to image captioning on Microsoft COCO.
-You will also explore methods for visualizing the features of a pretrained model on ImageNet, and use this model to implement Style Transfer.
+You will also explore methods for visualizing the features of a pretrained model on ImageNet, and also this model to implement Style Transfer.
 Finally, you will train a generative adversarial network to generate images that look like a training dataset!

 The goals of this assignment are as follows:

 - Understand the architecture of *recurrent neural networks (RNNs)* and how they operate on sequences by sharing weights over time
-- Understand the difference between vanilla RNNs and Long-Short Term Memory (LSTM) RNNs
+- Understand and implement both Vanilla RNNs and Long-Short Term Memory (LSTM) RNNs
-- Understand how to sample from an RNN at test-time
+- Understand how to sample from an RNN language model at test-time
 - Understand how to combine convolutional neural nets and recurrent nets to implement an image captioning system
 - Understand how a trained convolutional network can be used to compute gradients with respect to the input image
 - Implement and different applications of image gradients, including saliency maps, fooling images, class visualizations.